vbarzokas/zencart_frontpage_slideshow/README.md

 To administer slideshow
 ----------
-go to Admin->Tools->Slideshow and insert/edit/delete your slideshow images and their prices
+go to Admin->Tools->Slideshow

+From here you can insert/edit/delete your slideshow images and their prices.

 Configuring slideshow parameters:
-	Admin->Configuration->Frontpage Slideshow
+go to Admin->Configuration->Frontpage Slideshow

 From here you can enable the slideshow and set parameters such as speed and effect.

 If you want a currency sign displayed after the price,simply add it on the price (eg 100€)